JuliaCI/BenchmarkTools.jl/doc/manual.md

 There are a couple of problems with this workflow, and all of which revolve around parameter tuning (which would occur during steps 2 and 5):

-- Consistency: Given enough time, successive calls to `tune!` will usually yield reasonably consistent parameters, even in spite of noise.
-However, some benchmarks are highly sensitive to slight changes in these parameters.
+- Consistency: Given enough time, successive calls to `tune!` will usually yield reasonably consistent values for the "evaluations per sample" parameter, even in spite of noise.
+However, some benchmarks are highly sensitive to slight changes in this parameter.
 Thus, it would be best to have some guarantee that all experiments are configured equally (i.e., a guarantee that step 2 will use the exact same parameters as step 5).
 - Turnaround time: For most benchmarks, `tune!` needs to perform many evaluations to determine the proper parameters for any given benchmark - often more evaluations than are performed when running a trial.
 In fact, the majority of total benchmarking time is usually spent tuning parameters, rather than actually running trials.

-BenchmarkTools solves these problems by allowing you to pre-tune your benchmark suite, save the parameters, and load them on demand:
+BenchmarkTools solves these problems by allowing you to pre-tune your benchmark suite, save the "evaluations per sample" parameters, and load them on demand:

 ```julia
 # untuned example suite